21Ayu/Power-Bi-Projects-/README.md

    - Created relationships between tables in Power BI to enable comprehensive data analysis.

 3. **Dashboard Creation**:
-   - Designed an interactive dashboard to visualize key metrics such as project costs, budget variance, and employee details.
+   - Designed an interactive dashboard to visualize key metrics such as total revenue, income group, and place of residence among others.
    - Applied custom formatting, color schemes, and slicers for an intuitive user experience.

  ##  - Projects Insights